 Three Imaginary Boys, FIX 1 on Fiction Records, was released on 8 May 1979.
 It's the Cure's debut album, the band's first record, and the only one in their long catalogue where the cover was decided for them.

 The concept came from Bill Smith, a designer at Polydor (Fiction's distributor); the photograph was made by Martyn Goddard.
-Smith staged three ageing household objects on an ice-cream-pink background — a standard lamp, a refrigerator, a Hoover.
+Smith staged three ageing household objects on a hot saturated pink ground — a standard lamp, a refrigerator, a Hoover.
 No band members.
 No band name on the sleeve.
 No song titles on the rear; the back cover used pictograms.

 Fiction's owner, Chris Parry, had decided the artwork, the running order, and even which songs went on the album, all without the band's input.
 Robert Smith was, by his own later admission, mortified.